REQUEST COURSE INFORMATION

 - Discuss your position in responding to acts of bioterrorism

-- Conduct competence in every implemented Continuing Heath Education instances
+- Conduct competence in every implemented Continuing Health Education instances

-- Summarize the required steps for receiving professional
+- Summarize the required steps for receiving Health Professional

 - Describe a suitable approach for finding a position